evhub/coconut/DOCS.md

 -a, --standalone        compile source as standalone files (defaults to only if source is a single file) -f, --force             force overwriting of compiled Python (otherwise only overwrites when the source changes) -d, --display           print compiled Python
--r, --run               run the compiled Python
+-r, --run               run compiled Python
--n, --nowrite           disable writing the compiled Python -i, --interact          force the interpreter to start (otherwise starts if no other command is given) -q, --quiet             suppress all informational output (combine with --display to write runnable code to stdout) -c, --code              run a line of Coconut passed in as a string (can also be passed into stdin)
+-n, --nowrite           disable writing compiled Python -m, --minify            compress compiled Python
+-i, --interact          force the interpreter to start (otherwise starts if no other command is given) -q, --quiet             suppress all informational output (combine with --display to write runnable code to stdout) -c, --code              run a line of Coconut passed in as a string (can also be passed into stdin)